-As the severe Tropical Cyclone Marcia hit the shores near Yeppoon in North Queensland last week, the phenomenal stock market rally that has provided a +8% gain year to date, slowed in momentum.
+How the weather impacts your stock market investments.
+Will the ASX grind to a halt due to TC Marcia: As the severe Tropical Cyclone, Marcia hit the shores near Yeppoon in North Queensland last week.
+The phenomenal stock market rally that has provided a +8% gain year to date, slowed in momentum.
 History has proven that natural disasters can have a direct impact on economic prosperity.

 Midday on Friday 20th Feb, the ASX200 index is down 30-points for the day, or 0.5%.
 It’s not a strong movement, however, there are technical signals that buyer momentum is weakening.

-From the low that was set on the 15th December 2014 @ 5,142, the ASX200 index is up 733 points or 14.2%.
-A new long-term high was set on Thursday 19th December @ 5,948.
+From the low that is set on the 15th December 2014 @ 5,142.
+The ASX200 index is up 733 points or 14.2%.
+A new long-term high is set on Thursday 19th December @ 5,948.
 Year to date figures for the almost 2-months of the year thus far represent an 8.7% gain as at midday Friday.
 Hence, we have already achieved the long-term average annual gain.

 Our analysis of current market activity is that the buyer momentum is slowing on each upward push into new highs.
 There just isn’t the same buyer enthusiasm as there was in late January, where this run in the market started.